eric19960304/Ridesharing-App-For-HK-Back-End/README.md

 prerequisite:

-1. Python >= 3.5.2
+1. Python >=3.6

-2. pip is for above python version command avaliable in your terminal
+2. pip3 (which is for python 3) command avaliable in your terminal

 3. clean mongodb running on localhost:27017 ( [Windows](https://stackoverflow.com/questions/20796714/how-do-i-start-mongo-db-from-windows) | [Mac](https://stackoverflow.com/questions/18452023/installing-and-running-mongodb-on-osx) )